itsyvintsyspider/device_nothing_Spacewar/README.md

 ## Known issues / in progress

 - **PowerShare (wireless reverse charging)** — service package (`vendor.aospa.powershare-service`) and kernel driver are present, but no Settings UI entry currently surfaces the toggle.
 Under investigation.
-- **KernelSU** — not currently included; see kernel README for details on the reproducible freeze that led to this.
-- **TEE / Play Integrity** — broken, suspected revoked keybox.
-No RKP available on this hardware generation (pre-Android 13 launch, no factory RKP provisioning) — any fix path runs through keybox + TrickyStore, not RKP.

 ## Building